 The Colnago Arabesque bicycle is a wonderful example of Italian craftsmanship.
 In the early 1980’s Colnago began experimenting with crimping main frame tubes to increase stiffness.
 Colnago referred to these crimps as ‘ribs’ in their early brochures.
-The first two versions of the Colnago Arabesque were essentially more glamourous versions of their Colnago Nuovo Mexico counterparts and were built using the same Columbus crimped tubes.
-These tubes were a combination of Columbus SL and (slightly lighter) Columbus Record tubing.
+I would expect that like the Nuovo Mexico, the early crimped versions of the Arabesque were built from a mix of Columbus SL and Record tubes.

 Before you start with the identification process, you should start here;

 How to identify a Colnago vintage bike.

 Special feature of a Colnago Arabesque.

 The most instantly recognisable feature of the Colnago Arabesque are the special decorative frame lugs (2 on the head tube, 1 on the seat tube).
 These lugs were said to be crafted by an Italian bicycle manufacturer known as ‘Rauler’ and were also used in other Colnago models, namely the Colnago Regal and 2016 Colnago Master Arabesque.
 So you also need to look at the frame tubes to correctly identify the frame as a Colnago Arabesque.

 The original Colnago Arabesque was in production from around 1983 to 1985 and I have identified 3 different versions of the frame manufactured during this period.
 These versions are;

 - Arabesque built using Super Profil crimp layout.

 - Arabesque built using Nuovo Mexico crimp layout.